 How to Make Chocolate Chip Cookies – Step by Step Photos

-In a light-colored, heavy-bottomed pan, melt the 12 tablespoons (1 1/2 sticks) of butter over medium heat.
-When it starts to foam, the milk solids will separate from the water in little specks.
-Continue to cook the solids until they have turned golden brown.
-The air will smell of hazelnuts.
+Melt the 12 tablespoons (1 1/2 sticks) of butter over medium heat in a light-colored pan, stirring often.
+When it starts to foam, the milk solids will separate and sink to the bottom.
+Continue to cook the solids until they have turned golden brown and you can smell the nutty aroma.

-Once the butter has been browned, immediately remove it from the heat and place it in a bowl to cool for a few minutes.
-Once it is no longer steaming hot, set the bowl in the fridge or freezer until the brown butter cools to a softened butter consistency.
+Once the butter has browned, immediately remove it from the heat and place it in a bowl.
+Transfer the bowl to the refrigerator or freezer until the brown butter has solidified.

-Once the butter has cooled and solidified into a mousse-like consistency, add the 1/2 cup of brown sugar and the 1/4 cup of granulated white sugar to the bowl.
+Break the butter up into pieces and add 1/2 cup of brown sugar and 1/4 cup of granulated white sugar to the bowl.

-Use a hand mixer (or elbow grease) to cream the butter and the sugars on low speed until incorporated.
+Use a hand mixer to cream the butter and sugars on low speed until incorporated.

 Pour half of the flour mixture into the creamed butter mixture and mix on low speed until it barely comes together.
 Next, scrape down the sides of the bowl and add in the remaining flour.
 Continue to mix on low speed until the dough barely comes together.
 Do not over-mix, as this will give you a tough cookie.

 Scrape down the sides of the bowl and add 1 cup of chocolate chips.
-Mix until the chocolate chips are interspersed evenly throughout the dough.
+Fold the chocolate chips into the dough until evenly combined.

-Roll 2-tablespoon portions of dough into balls and place them 2 inches apart on a sheet pan lined with parchment paper.
+Portion and roll the dough into 2-tablespoon balls and place them 2 inches apart on a sheet pan lined with parchment paper.
 Chill the dough in your refrigerator, uncovered, for at least an hour, but preferably overnight.

-When ready to bake, place a rack in the middle of your oven and preheat it to 350°F. Press the chilled cookie dough balls down with two fingers.
+When ready to bake, preheat the oven to 350°F. Press the chilled cookie dough balls down with two fingers to flatten slightly.

 Bake the cookies for 4 minutes.
 Rotate the sheet pan, front to back.
 Bake for an additional 4 minutes, until the edges are a light golden brown.
 Let the cookies cool on the sheet pan for at least 5 minutes before taking them off and cooling them on a rack.